sintefmath/SurfaceWaterIntegratedModeling.jl/README.md

 currently checked out code, run `dev ..` (while still in package mode).
 4) Exit package mode.
 Now you should be able to run the examples.

-Note: It is recommended that you run the exmaples block-by-block in an IDE, rather than having them run through in one go by `include`ing them, in order to properly see all generated figures before they are updated/changed.
+Note: It is recommended that you run the examples block-by-block in an IDE, rather than having them run through in one go by `include`ing them, in order to properly see all generated figures before they are updated/changed.